 - 1 cup (4 ounces) shredded part-skim mozzarella cheese

 - In bread machine pan, place the first seven ingredients in order suggested by manufacturer.
-Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).
+Select dough setting (check dough after 5 minutes of mixing; add 1-2 tablespoons water or flour if needed).

 - When cycle is completed, turn dough onto a lightly floured surface.
 Punch dough down.
-Roll into a 13-in. x 9-in. rectangle; transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+Roll into a 13x9-in. rectangle; transfer to a 13x9-in. baking dish coated with cooking spray.

 - For topping, brush dough with olive oil; sprinkle with basil.
 Layer with the tomatoes, onion and broccoli; sprinkle with salt, pepper and Parmesan cheese.
 Cover and let rise in a warm place until doubled, about 30 minutes.

 - Bake at 350° for 20 minutes.
 Sprinkle with mozzarella cheese; bake 10-15 minutes longer or until golden brown and cheese is melted.
-Cut into 16 pieces.
-Yield: 16 servings.
+Yield: 15 servings.

 Originally published as Vegetable & Cheese Focaccia in Taste of Home August/September 2008, p66